nfttank/OG/ReadMe.md

+OG numbers, on chain rendered numeric NFTs.
+Rendered images are public domain by Creative Commons Zero v1.0 Universal (CC0-1.0).
+Feel free to use them in any way you want <3

 # Rules

 * OG #1-12 can only be minted by the punk holders within the [12 topsales](https://www.larvalabs.com/cryptopunks/topsales): The "OG dozen".